Table of Contents:

 Many fiber TV providers offer bundles with fiber internet, which is extremely fast.
 One of the downfalls to fiber television is that it has limited availability because it's a newer technology, so it may not be offered in your area.
 These fiber cables must also be installed perfectly by a professional to function properly, which is part of the reason that availability is limited.
 Fiber TV tends to be a more expensive option, but its incredible HD quality and reliability are worth the price!

 Cable TV Providers

-Cable TV is widely available to U.S. residents, so it's a very popular option.
+Cable TV is widely available to U.S. residents, so it's a popular option.
 This connection transmits information via an electric current that travels through copper cables buried underground.
 If cable TV is available in your area, the installation process should be pretty painless, as the infrastructure is already in place.
 Cable television is a great option for those that don't want to commit to long-term contracts.
-Some providers like Spectrum offer “no contract” options, but when a contract is required, it's typically shorter than those required for satellite TV.
-Cable TV plans tend to be more expensive than satellite, and the HD quality isn't as good.
+Some providers like Spectrum offer no-contract options, while other companies still require these commitments.
+On the bright side, cable TV contracts are typically shorter than those required for satellite TV.
+That said, Cable TV plans may not be as good as satellite when it comes to HD quality.
 However, many providers let you bundle TV with high-speed cable internet to save on your monthly bill!

 Satellite TV Providers

 So how does satellite TV work?
 Satellite TV transmits signals from a satellite up in space to a dish on the roof of your home.
 This communication between the two satellites is what gives you the ability to watch television.
 Satellite TV is an excellent option for those that live in rural areas because it's much more widely available than other types of TV.
 Cable and fiber TV require wires and cables, and this infrastructure is often not present in remote areas.
 Satellite TV providers like DIRECTV can bring a full range of TV programming to your home, no matter where you live.